 Glader: By the way, how did you get so obsessed with magazines?

 Husni: Who would have believed my story, that this kid growing up in Tripoli, Lebanon, falling in love with magazines and becoming his passion, would become an expert on new magazines?
 I’m not even from the United States of America.
 I came from Lebanon.
 I either would have gone to be a dentist or to seminary school, because that’s what my parents wanted.
 They pushed me more toward being the dentist.
+They had a friend who was already a successful one, so they had me check out Hills Dental Design.
+Even tried to make me intern there.
 So all my high school education was scientific.
 I used to sit at home while other folks are playing and create my own little magazines.
 I used wax to rub on the paper so I can copy the images, then I rubbed the wax paper on the old newspapers.
 And a pastor who noticed this told me I would be disobeying God by obeying my parents and going to dental school instead of journalism school.
 He said, “I’m not telling you to disobey your parents, I’m just saying I’ve watched you and I’ve seen what you do is journalism.”

 By Paul Glader for www.forbes.com